The Week In Weed: August 11, 2023 - - United States

 Florida is one of those states where events always seem to warrant further bulletins, so let's have a look at the situation over the legalization ballot initiative.
 When we last reported on this situation, advocates of legalization had gathered enough signatures to put the measure on the ballot, but the state's Attorney General argued to the state Supreme Court that the measure as written didn't meet state constitutional requirements.
 A recent court filing details the AG's belief that the measure is a power grab by Trulieve, who, the AG argues, would maintain its dominance over the industry in the state.
 Specifically, the brief points to "misleading" language in the initiative that might lead voters to think cannabis is federally legal.

-well past the breaking point to think that the average voter is
+past the breaking point to think that the average voter is unaware

 But most Americans cannot name a single Supreme Court justice.